 - Grade requirements may vary in specific courses or programs.
-For specific information, consult the course syllabus, the department page at www.sheltonstate.edu, or the Office of the Dean of Instruction and Workforce Development at 205.391.2283. - A grade of "W" is assigned to a student who officially withdraws from the College or from a course.
+For specific information, consult the course syllabus, the department page at sheltonstate.edu, or the appropriate division chair or program director. - A grade of "W" is assigned to a student who officially withdraws from the College or from a course.
 Refer to the Withdrawal Process for additional information. - A grade of Incomplete ("I") is assigned only if the final exam or some work of equivalent significance is missed.
 The student must provide the instructor with documentation to support that the absence was due to extenuating circumstances.
 In the event an Incomplete is given, the instructor must submit to the division chair or other designees a written plan for the student to complete the work to establish the course grade.
 Unless extenuating circumstances exist, the grade must be established within one semester after the Incomplete was initially assigned.
 Once the grade is determined, the instructor will follow the official change of grade procedure.
-If no grade has been established prior to the end of the semester, the Incomplete will automatically be changed to an "F". - Non-credit College activities, such as placement testing, may appear on the student's schedule and/or unofficial transcript.
+If no grade has been established prior to the end of the semester, the Incomplete will automatically be changed to an "F." - Non-credit College activities, such as placement testing, may appear on the student's schedule and/or unofficial transcript.